-6.1 Combustion Turbine and Diesel Engine Heat Rate
+6.1 Combustion Turbine and Diesel Engine Heat Input/Rate and Performance Factor(moved from Section 6.2)

-The information in Section 2.1 contains basic Heat Rate information relevant for all unit types.
+The information in Section 2.1 contains basic Input/Heat Rate and Performance Factor information relevant for all unit types.
 The following additional information only pertains to CT and diesel engine units.